 Storage

-Rubber tyres present its own unique hazards, not only for the different storage arrangements but also for the by-products of burned tires, which include pyrolytic oil (petroleum hydrocarbons, VOCs, SVOCs, heavy metals).
+Rubber tyres present its own unique hazards, not only for the different storage arrangements but also for the by-products of burned tyres, which include pyrolytic oil (petroleum hydrocarbons, VOCs, SVOCs, heavy metals).
 Because of their structure, tyres possess inherent air spaces that provide a sufficient amount of air for combustion; though relatively hard to ignite, once started a tyre fire generates a tremendous amount of heat and smoke and is extremely difficult to extinguish.
-In addition, standing water between tyres is a breeding ground for mosquitoes, and tyre piles are an excellent rodent habitat, contributing another risk to public health.
+In addition, standing water in tyres is a breeding ground for mosquitoes, and tyre piles are an excellent rodent habitat, contributing another risk to public health.

+Vector-borne diseases such as malaria, dengue, chikungunya and yellow fever are transmitted by some species of container-breeding mosquitoes (i.e. those that develop in a variety of water-holding containers, both natural and artificial).
+To prevent breeding and habitation of mosquitoes and other vectors, tyres should be stored by covering piles with plastic sheets or other impermeable barriers to prevent the accumulation of precipitation, and/or using vector treatment methods that are approved by the local vector control authority or the local health department.
+Tyres received at the site should be drained of water within 24 hours of receipt.

 Tyres should not be stored on wetlands, flood plains, ravines, canyons or steeply graded surfaces.
-Storage piles should not be located beneath power lines to reduce the probability that electrical power lines will break and land on tyres below, which could lead to a fire in the tyre storage.
+Storage piles should not be located beneath power lines to reduce the risk of fire from electrical power lines that could break and land on tyres below.
 Scrap tyre storage preferably should be on a level area; the preferred surface for the storage area is concrete or hard packed clay, not asphalt or grass ().Access to any waste tyre site should be controlled through the use of fences, gates, natural barriers or other means.

-The venting of the facility and the ability of fire suppression crews to enter safely to extinguish any fire should be considered.
-Automatic fire protection should also be considered or an approved water supply capable of supplying the required flow to protect exposures and perform fire suppression and overhaul operations should be provided for manual firefighting.
-Provisions for surface water drainage and measures to provide protection of pyrolytic oil runoff should be provided.

 Storage pile sizes should be minimised to restrict the available fuel in the event of a fire (excessively large piles could lead to the inability of manual fire suppression measures to suppress or control the fire); dimensions of tyre storage piles should be restricted, depending on storage arrangement (e.g. on-side storage, on-tread storage, laced storage).
-Additionally, minimum separation distances between individual piles of tyres and between piles of other stored products, and minimum distances from property lines and buildings, should be established to reduce the probability of fire spread and to reduce the probability that there will be insufficient clear space for access by emergency responders.
+Additionally, minimum separation distances between individual piles of tyres and between piles of other stored products, and minimum distances from property lines and buildings, should be established to reduce the probability of fire spread and to ensure that there will be sufficient clear space for access by emergency responders.
 Establishing and maintaining fire breaks should be taken into consideration to reduce the probability that a fire spreads to vegetation or that a fire involving combustible ground vegetation spreads to a tyre pile.
 Tyre pile sizes and separation distances are included in the International Fire Code ()—a model code in use or adopted by reference by most states and local governments in the United States—, the National Fire Protection Association (NFPA) Fire Code (), and other fire safety codes/guidelines (e.g. Ontario Fire Code (); UAE Fire and Life Safety Code of Practice (); NSW Fire Brigade Guidelines for Bulk Storage of Rubber Tyres (); Victoria MFB guideline for open air storage of new or used tyres ()).
 NFPA Standards 13 and 230 provide additional guidance applicable to the storage of tyres and the various methods of fire protection (,).